Udemy · Udemy Privacy Policy · View original document ↗

 • State AG

-California's Attorney General and Privacy Protection Agency enforce CCPA/CPRA rights including the right to opt out of sharing personal information with advertising partners.
+California's Attorney General and California Privacy Protection Agency enforce CCPA and CPRA rights including opt-out from sharing for cross-context behavioral advertising.

 File a complaint →